Europium: Applications

 Relative to most other elements, commercial applications for europium are few and rather specialized.
 Almost invariably, its phosphorescence is exploited, either in the +2 or +3 oxidation state.

 It is a dopant in some types of glass in lasers and other optoelectronic devices.
 Europium oxide (Eu2O3) is widely used as a red phosphor in television sets and fluorescent lamps, and as an activator for yttrium-based phosphors.
 Color TV screens contain between 0.5 and 1 g of europium oxide.
 Whereas trivalent europium gives red phosphors, the luminescence of divalent europium depends strongly on the composition of the host structure.
 UV to deep red luminescence can be achieved.
 The two classes of europium-based phosphor (red and blue), combined with the yellow/green terbium phosphors give "white" light, the color temperature of which can be varied by altering the proportion or specific composition of the individual phosphors.
 This phosphor system is typically encountered in helical fluorescent light bulbs.
 Combining the same three classes is one way to make trichromatic systems in TV and computer screens, but as an additive, it can be particularly effective in improving the intensity of red phosphor.
 Europium is also used in the manufacture of fluorescent glass, increasing the general efficiency of fluorescent lamps.
 One of the more common persistent after-glow phosphors besides copper-doped zinc sulfide is europium-doped strontium aluminate.
 Europium fluorescence is used to interrogate biomolecular interactions in drug-discovery screens.
 It is also used in the anti-counterfeiting phosphors in euro banknotes.

 An application that has almost fallen out of use with the introduction of affordable superconducting magnets is the use of europium complexes, such as Eu(fod)3, as shift reagents in NMR spectroscopy.
 Chiral shift reagents, such as Eu(hfc)3, are still used to determine enantiomeric purity.

-A theorized application of europium is its use in stopping thermonuclear threats.
-Due to its high neutron capture cross-section and neutron poison chain it is preferred for neutron poison based anti-thermonuclear missiles.
+Europium compounds are used to label antibodies for sensitive detection of antigens in body fluids, a form of immunoassay.
+When these europium-labeled antibodies bind to specific antigens, the resulting complex can be detected with laser excited fluorescence.